bhatt-vishva/HR-Attrition-Analysis---SQL-PowerBI/README.md

 The dataset, sourced from Kaggle, IBM HR Analytics Employee Attrition & Performance, includes details such as employee demographics, job attributes, performance ratings, and attrition status, facilitating analysis and understanding of turnover factors.

-## Steps Undertaken

-1. **Setting Objectives:**
-   - Clarified scope and objectives, aiming to gain insights into employee attrition patterns.

-2. **Data Collection and Exploration:**
-   - Gathered HR attrition dataset from Kaggle.
-   - Analyzed the dataset to gain insights into employee demographics, job attributes, performance ratings, and attrition status.
-This involved visualizing distributions, correlations, and trends using descriptive statistics and data visualization techniques.

-3. **Metric Development:**
-   - Utilized Power BI Desktop and Data Analysis Expressions (DAX) to create key performance indicators (KPIs) such as attrition rate, department-wise turnover, etc.

-4. **Dashboard Creation:**
-   - Developed an interactive dashboard in Power BI Desktop to visualize the analysis results.
-The dashboard includes various visualizations, filters, and slicers to facilitate the exploration and understanding of employee attrition patterns.

-## Installation/Usage

-To use the HR Attrition Analysis Dashboard, follow these steps:

-1. **Install Power BI Desktop:** Download and install Power BI Desktop from the official Power BI Download Site.
-2. **Download Dataset:** Download the dataset from the link provided in the Dataset section.
-3. **Clone or Download this Repository:** Clone or download this repository to your local machine.
-4. **Open Dashboard:** Open the dashboard report file (HR-attrition-dashboard.pbix) in Power BI Desktop to access & explore the interactive dashboard's features.

 ## Questions